TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazon-EN-AI-converted.md

 - **Tapestry of Inhamex** (15 points)
   If a friendly unit within **6"** is destroyed or involuntarily flees, the unit carrying this standard may **reroll 1's** when rolling **To Hit** and **To Wound** in their next close combat phase.

+# LORE OF THE SERPENT

+While the magic of the Amazons remains a mystery beyond their island domain, it is whispered that their power is a direct gift from the Gods themselves.
+Amazon Priestesses channel the untamed forces of the jungle, shaping the elements, beasts, and flora to their will.

+### Singing Wind
+The Priestess calls to her the spirit of the divine wind, whipping the jungle into a frenzy and lashing her foes without mercy.

+**Type:** Assailment
+**Casting Value:** 7+
+**Range:** 18"
+**Effect:** The target enemy unit suffers D6 Strength 3 hits.
+Any unit affected by this spell must take a Panic test if it suffers one or more casualties.

+### Serpent's Strength
+Calling wildly to the ancients, the Priestess summons the raw power of the jungle, its essence filling her with primal fury.

+**Type:** Enchantment
+**Casting Value:** 9+
+**Range:** Self
+**Effect:** Remains in Play.
+Whilst this spell is in play, the caster and any unit they have joined gain a +1 modifier to their Strength characteristic (to a maximum of 10).

+### The Living Jungle
+In a whirl of graceful motion, the Priestess calls forth the denizens of the jungle, binding them to aid her against her foes.

+**Type:** Magical Vortex
+**Casting Value:** 11+
+**Range:** 18"
+**Effect:** Place a small (3") blast template so that its central hole is within 18" of the caster.
+Any enemy unit under or touching the template suffers D6 Strength 3 hits.
+If a 5 or 6 is rolled for any model’s wound roll, that model suffers an additional Strength 2 hit.